CartoDB/documentation/app/content/carto3-workspace/data-explorer/creating-a-map-from-your-data.md

 ## Creating a map from your data

-For creating a map from your data, select a connection and click on a specific content (database/project(s), schemas/datasets and tables) from the collapsible tree.
+To create a map from your data, select a connection and click on a specific content (database/project(s), schemas/datasets and tables) from the collapsible tree.

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_content.png)

-Once your table or tileset is selected, you can see a preview of the map and the details of the table or tileset.
+Once your table or tileset is selected, you can view a preview of the map and the details of the table or tileset.
 You can create a map by clicking on the *Create map* button on the top.
 This will open the CARTO 3 map tool: Builder.

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_preview.png)